-Colorado Governor John Evans warns that all peaceful Indians in the region must report to the Sand Creek reservation or risk being attacked, creating the conditions that will lead to the infamous Sand Creek Massacre.
+Colorado Governor John Evans warns that all peaceful Native Americans in the region must report to the Sand Creek reservation or risk being attacked, creating the conditions that will lead to the Sand Creek Massacre.

 Evans’ offer of sanctuary was at best halfhearted.
 His primary goal in 1864 was to eliminate all Native American activity in eastern Colorado Territory, an accomplishment he hoped would increase his popularity and eventually win him a U.S. Senate seat.
-Immediately after ordering the peaceful Indians to the reservation, Evans issued a second proclamation that invited white settlers to indiscriminately “kill and destroy all…hostile Indians.”
-At the same time, Evans began creating a temporary 100-day militia force to wage war on the Indians.
-He placed the new regiment under the command of Colonel John Chivington, another ambitious man who hoped to gain high political office by fighting Indians.
+Immediately after ordering the local Native Americans to the reservation, Evans issued a second proclamation that invited white settlers to indiscriminately “kill and destroy all…hostile Indians.”
+At the same time, Evans began creating a temporary 100-day militia force to wage war on the Native Americans.
+He placed the new regiment under the command of Colonel John Chivington, another ambitious man who hoped to gain high political office by fighting Native Americans.

-The Sioux, Cheyenne, and Arapahoe Indians of eastern Colorado were unaware of these duplicitous political maneuverings.
-Although some bands had violently resisted white settlers in years past, by the autumn of 1864 many Indians were becoming more receptive to Cheyenne Chief Black Kettle’s argument that they must make peace.
+The Sioux, Cheyenne and Arapahoe peoples of eastern Colorado were unaware of these duplicitous political maneuverings.
+Although some bands had violently resisted white settlers in years past, by the autumn of 1864 many Native Americans were becoming more receptive to Cheyenne Chief Black Kettle’s argument that they must make peace.
 Black Kettle had recently returned from a visit to Washington, D.C., where President Abraham Lincoln had given him a huge American flag of which Black Kettle was very proud.
 He had seen the vast numbers of the white people and their powerful machines.
-The Indians, Black Kettle argued, must make peace or be crushed.
+The Native Americans, Black Kettle argued, must make peace or be crushed.

 At daybreak on November 29, 1864, Chivington led 700 men, many of them drunk, in a savage assault on Black Kettle’s peaceful village.
 Most of the Cheyenne warriors were away hunting.
 In the awful hours that followed, Chivington and his men brutally slaughtered 105 women and children and killed 28 men.
 The soldiers scalped and mutilated the corpses, carrying body parts back to display in Denver as trophies.
 Amazingly, Black Kettle and a number of other Cheyenne managed to escape.